It’s important to know all these families intermarry: Chamberlain, Henion, Parliament, Black, Turner, Willis, Davenport.

 She specifically leaves the farm ONLY to Phebe (not to Samuel).
 In her will, the farm is to be shared equally among Phebe’s children after Phebe’s death.
 At this time, Phebe has the following children: John, Henry, Peter, Rachel, Louisa, Joseph, Isaac, and Sarah.

-HOWEVER, Rachel Wade dictates that two children will be treated differently: John and Rachel will NOT inherit a portion of the farm, but instead be given $100.
-This is a lot of money in those days to give to a child.
-Since Rachel’s husband’s death, she has purchase nearly 60 acres of land for $1,022 in 1852.
-If six children are to share the land, they’d get the value of approximately $170 each.
+HOWEVER, Rachel Whitehead Wade dictates that two children will be treated differently: John and Rachel will NOT inherit a portion of the farm, but instead be given $100.
+This is a lot of money in those days to give to a child (John is 17 or 18, Rachel is 10.)

 WHY does Rachel single these two children out?